released/M031BSP_I2C_Slave_PMBus/README.md

 - Runtime debug logs for RX decode and TX payload traceability
 - Host-visible placeholder/shadow values for commands that are not yet connected to real PSU control or telemetry sources

+The firmware validates the MCU-side PMBus command execution path: command decode, transaction dispatch, PEC, payload generation, status/error behavior, and debug traceability.
+The PMBus/SMBus master host board and validation GUI/tool are not prescribed by this workspace and must be selected by the user.

 ## Target Hardware

 | Item | Value |